imanghafoori1/laravel-heyman/README.md

 ### Structural Benefits:

-This way you can fully decouple authorization and a lot of guarding code from the rest of your application code and put it in an other place.
-So your Controllers and Routes become less crowded. and you will have a central place where you limit the access of users to your application or perform validation.
+1- This way you can fully `decouple` authorization and a lot of guarding code from the rest of your application code and put it in an other place.
+So your Controllers and Routes become less crowded and you will have a central place where you limit the access of users to your application or perform validation.

+2- In fact, when you write your code in the way, you are conforming to the famous "`Tell don't ask principle.`"

+You are telling the framework what to do in certain situations rather than getting information and decide what to do then.

+> ` Procedural code gets information then makes decisions.
+Object-oriented code tells objects to do things. `

+> — Alec Sharp

 #### Should You Remember and Type in All The Methods?